andremann/SKG-IF/docs/source/venues.rst

 Identifiers
 ----
-:Description: Alternative identifiers.
+:Description: Identifier for the resource outside of the SKG.
 Allowed schemes are ISSN, EISSN, LISSN, ISBN, OpenDOAR ID, re3data.org ID, etc.
 :Type: List
 :Use: Optional, (0..1)